yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 </ul>

-## Install YugabyteDB Anywhere on a Kubernetes Cluster
+## Install YugabyteDB Anywhere on a Kubernetes cluster

 You install YugabyteDB Anywhere on a Kubernetes cluster as follows: